 The success of a new product depends on many factors.

 Is there a market for the product?
 Is the product solving a major issue?
 And is your product being accepted by users and customers?
 In this article, we want to shed some light on the topic of product validation and answer the question: What can you do before you start developing a new product?

 Continue Reading “Product Validation: Make Sure You Do These 4 Things Before You Build A Product” →

 Mistakes are inevitable.
 We’re only human, after all.
 But when it comes to delivering software or websites to our clients, we want to make that happen with as few errors as possible.
 It sounds like a great goal, but how do you systematically achieve it?

-The key to minimizing errors is to design a quality assurance process that is efficient and reliable.
+The key to minimizing errors is to design a quality assurance workflow that is efficient and reliable.
 In this article, I discuss exactly how to do that, whether your company is big or small or a one (wo)man show.
 Continue Reading “How to Design a Quality Assurance Workflow” →

 I’m super happy to work with a company that puts a lot of energy into the quality assurance part of every single software development project.